cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 The **NoMachine Enterprise Client** is a cut-down client to which connects to a remote
 server: in your case, the server is at the JASMIN end, where the desktop session will exist.

+Versions are available for Windows, Mac and Linux.
+You may need privileges on your local machine in order to install the software so you may need to ask for help from your local IT helpdesk.

 Remember to check for updates for the enterprise client to ensure you always have the latest stable version.
 You can configure the application to check for